-Maritime London’s mission is to promote the UK as the world’s premier maritime business centre.
+Maritime London’s mission is to maintain and grow the UK’s position as the world’s leading provider of maritime professional services.

-Maritime London objectives in support of the mission are:
+Maritime London key objectives in support of the mission are:

 Membership of Maritime London is open to any company, organisation or individual that is able to demonstrate support for the UK’s maritime services sector on a global basis.

 The Board of Directors is elected by and drawn from the diverse membership giving Maritime London its direction.
 This is augmented by two member only meetings each year where suggestions and ideas for the future are received.

 We work closely with the following organisations:

 - Department for International Trade (DIT) – is a government agency which works with UK-based businesses to ensure their success in international markets by promoting and financing international trade and investment, and championing free trade.

 - TheCityUK – Whose purpose is to promote the competitiveness of UK financial services to make the UK the best place in the world to establish and grow a financial services business and, in turn, to maximise the sector’s contribution to the UK.

 - City of London – Providing local government services for the financial and commercial heart of Britain, the ‘Square Mile’.
 It is committed to supporting and promoting ‘The City’ as the world leader in international finance and business services facilitating contracts with overseas jurisdictions, for example the Chinese powerhouse.